Visual Thinking for Human-Centred Design

-The course runs over 3 weeks, up to four times a year.
+The course runs 1 to 2 times per year, with each session lasting three weeks.
 See the class timetable here.

 5. How much does the course cost?

 See pricing above.
-Note: Self‑funded includes a discount for individuals who are funding their own training.
-Concessions also available for anyone being sponsored by a not‑for‑profit – please contact us.
+Note: Discounted pricing is provided to individuals who are funding their own training.
+Concessions are also available for not‑for‑profits (please contact us.)